oppressionslayer/larsdoku-solver/README.md

 ```

+## One seed is ● 1,218,998,108,160 — ~1.2 trillion unique puzzles per seed.
+## so from this combo ALS_XYWing,alsxz,als,dr,d2b,fpc,fpce,kf
+## we have 652 seeds, 800 Trillion, almost a Quadrillion unsolvables with just this combination of unsolvables!!

 ## Use larsdoku --auto-reduce to reduce a puzzle to look for a solvalble base seed. this database only has base uniques.
 ## puzzles larger than 26 might need to be reduce to see if it has a seed in the database.